 I use two different approaches to take photographs – according to whether I’m actually ‘there’, in the place the picture shows.
 Or seeing something vicariously, on the Internet, or TV.
 Either way, I take photographs of what I find.

 ‘Being There’, as you might expect, involves going somewhere with a camera & taking photographs.
+The pictures that result are taken in real time, in real space, developed in chemicals and are not manipulated.

 Shows: